-- C1.3a Provide further details on the incentives provided for the management of climaterelated issues; - C3.1 Are climate-related issues integrated into your business strategy?
+- ▼ C1.3a Provide further details on the incentives provided for the management of climate-related issues (do not include the names of individuals). - C3.1 Does your organization's strategy include a transition plan that aligns with a 1.5°C world?

-Whether a company provides staff incentives for supplier engagement is a simple indicator of the internal importance placed on company's approach to managing climate change in their supply chain.
+Whether an organization provides staff incentives for supplier engagement is a simple indicator of the internal importance placed on company's approach to managing climate change in their supply chain.